nsg21/Arduino-Casio-Serial-library/README.md

 ## Why Casio

 Casio calculators use simple TTL UART serial for communication.
-Older model are 5V and can be connected directly to 5V Arduino Boards.
-Newer models (fx-CG*) are 3.3 volts.
+Older models are 5V and can be connected directly to 5V Arduino Boards.
+Newer models (e.g. fx-CG20 Prizm) are 3.3 volts.
 They feature same exact connector and people would not think twice about connecting them with their earlier siblings.
-I would think Casio engineers did the right thing and made newer models 5V tolerant.
-Having said that, I used logic level converter to connect 3.3V Prizm to 5V Mega, just to be on a safe side.
+I hope Casio engineers did the right thing and made newer models 5V tolerant.
+Having said that, in my design I use logic level converter to connect 3.3V Prizm to 5V Mega, just to be on a safe side.

 Physical connector is a standard 2.5 mm ("microphone") jack.

-Casio graphing calculators are easy to come by and used older models are often very inexpensive.
+Casio graphing calculators are easy to come by and *pre-owned* older models are often very inexpensive.

 Casio Basic, while far from being state-of-the-art IDE, still provides enough flexibility to design simple interfaces.
 Minor changes and adjustments can be